graphile/starter/README.md

 Requires:

-- Node.js v10+ must be installed
+- Node.js v10+ must be installed (v12 recommended)
 - PostgreSQL v10+ server must be available
 - VSCode is recommended, but any editor will do